a1848890/Some-projects/README.md

 # This is an individual c program
-# By using tree structure and min-max decision
+# Simply put, this program implements a checker games by using tree structure and decisions making.